 Two individuals have been arrested and charged after the discovery of human remains on the shore of Mille Lacs Lake in central Minnesota.
+Amidst this grim situation, the state has also been dealing with severe weather challenges, including the recent heavy snowfall that blanketed the Twin Cities area and caused significant disruptions.
 Bradley Allen Weyaus, 21, of Isle, has been charged with second-degree murder, fleeing a peace officer in a motor vehicle, and engaging in a corpse or death scene in which a body and evidence were concealed.
-His girlfriend, Alexis Marion Elling, 21, of Rochester, has been arrested and charged with assisting a perpetrator as an accomplice after the crime.

 The victim has been identified as Rodney Pendegayosh Jr., 25, of Isle.
 His remains were discovered on Tuesday when road workers clearing an area near Mille Lacs Lake found a plastic container sealed with bungee cords and tape.
 The container was opened and a severed human foot was found inside.
 The employees immediately contacted the police.